kolaolori/printf/README.md

-This is about creating a printf fuction that is hinged on colaboration
+This is a collaborated project done by Kolapo and Charis on recreating a similar function like printf